lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 To build the Fragment Payload, SCHC F/R MUST take from the SCHC Packet a number of bits that makes the SCHC Fragment an exact multiple of L2 Words.
 As a consequence, no padding bit is used for these fragments.

-The Fragment Payload of a SCHC Fragment with FCN == All-0 (called an All-0 SCHC Fragment) MUST be at least the size of an L2 Word.
+The Fragment Payload of a SCHC Fragment with FCN == 0 (called an All-0 SCHC Fragment) MUST be at least the size of an L2 Word.
-The rationale is that, even in the presence of padding, an All-0 SCHC Fragment needs to be distinguishable from the SCHC ACK REQ message, which has the same header (see {{All0ACKREQ}}).
+The rationale is that, even in the presence of padding, an All-0 SCHC Fragment needs to be distinguishable from the SCHC ACK REQ message, which has the same header but has no payload (see {{All0ACKREQ}}).

 #### All-1 SCHC Fragment {#LastFrag}

-The Fragment Header of the last SCHC Fragment of a SCHC Packet MUST conform to the detailed format shown in {{Fig-LastFrag}}.
+The Fragment Header of the very last SCHC Fragment of a SCHC Packet MUST conform to the detailed format shown in {{Fig-LastFrag}}.
 The W field is optional.
-Its presence is specified by each SCHC F/R mode.
 The MIC field is optional.

 ~~~~